NeuromatchAcademy/precourse/prereqs/ClimateScience.md

 ### Statistics
 Understanding statistics is also important; you should be comfortable with mean/median/mode, standard deviations, variances, the normal distribution, and linear regression.
-We recommend the [Statistics and probability course](https://www.khanacademy.org/math/statistics-probability) (check units 3, 4 and 5) from Khan Academy.
+We recommend the [Statistics and probability course](https://www.khanacademy.org/math/statistics-probability) (videos in units 3, 4 and 5) from Khan Academy.

 ### Calculus
 Finally, basic calculus is crucial; you should know what integrals and derivatives are, and understand what a differential equation means.
-If you need to refresh your memory on differential and integral calculus, we recommend the [Calculus course](https://www.khanacademy.org/math/calculus-1) from Khan Academy (units 2, 5, 6, and 7).
+If you need to refresh your memory on differential and integral calculus, we recommend the [Calculus course](https://www.khanacademy.org/math/calculus-1) from Khan Academy (videos in units 2, 5, 6, and 7).
 Remember that you don’t need to learn all the details and be able to solve complicated problems, just make sure you understand the concepts.
 We also recommend [these simulations](https://phet.colorado.edu/en/simulations/filter?subjects=math&levels=university&type=html,prototype) from PHET to help illustrate some mathematical concepts.

 > Extra material:
 >